Common moorhen: Breeding

+Nest parasitism

+Common moorhens are known to partake in both intraspecific and interspecific parasitism, meaning they will lay their eggs in the nests of other moorhens as well as other species.
+The frequency of the former increases when there are an insufficient number of nesting sites, while the causes for the latter are relatively unknown.
+There is no one specific species that is the target of their interspecific paratisism, as moorhen eggs have been discovered in the nests of common coots, grey partridges, mallards, and several other species.

 Status and population

-On a global scale – all subspecies taken together – the common moorhen is as abundant as its vernacular name implies.
+On a global scale (all subspecies taken together) the common moorhen is as abundant, as its vernacular name implies.
 It is therefore considered a species of Least Concern by the IUCN.
 However, small populations may be prone to extinction.
 The population of Palau, belonging to the widespread subspecies G. c. orientalis and locally known as debar (a generic term also used for ducks and meaning roughly "waterfowl"), is very rare, and apparently the birds are hunted by locals.
 Most of the population on the archipelago occurs on Angaur and Peleliu, while the species is probably already gone from Koror.
 In the Lake Ngardok wetlands of Babeldaob, a few dozen still occur, but the total number of common moorhens on Palau is about in the same region as the Guam population: fewer than 100 adult birds (usually fewer than 50) have been encountered in any survey.

 Other localised groups of common moorhen are starting to come under threat.
 The Royal Society for the Protection of Birds in the United Kingdom has the common moorhen classified as one of its 103 species whose conservation status is of moderate concern due to its recent population decine.
 The number of breeding pairs has fallen to its lowest level in the UK since 1966 and has been protected under the Wildlife and Countryside Act (1981).

 The common moorhen is one of the birds (the other is the Eurasian coot, Fulica atra) from which the cyclocoelid flatworm parasite Cyclocoelum mutabile was first described.
-The bird is also parasitised by the moorhen flea, Dasypsyllus gallinulae.
+The bird is also parasitised by the moorhen flea Dasypsyllus gallinulae.

 Subspecies

 Five subspecies are today considered valid; several more have been described that are now considered junior synonyms.
-Most are not very readily recognizable, as differences are rather subtle and often clinal.
-Usually, the location of a sighting is the most reliable indication as to subspecies identification, but the migratory tendencies of this species make identifications based on location not completely reliable.
+Most are not very readily identifiable, as differences are subtle and often clinal.
+Usually, the location of a sighting is the most reliable indication as to subspecies identification, but the migratory tendencies of the species make identifications based on location not completely reliable.
 In addition to the extant subspecies listed below, an undescribed form from the Early Pleistocene is recorded from Dursunlu in Turkey.

+Relationship with humans

+Moorhens are very tolerant of, and even thrive in human-altered habitats.